Taravatsh/UFOs/README.md

 ## Results

 This section of the project shows the process of using the search criteria for the new webpage.
+The deployed web app can be viewed on Github pages through the following URL: [Deployed Web App](https://taravatsh.github.io/UFOs/).

 ### Page Initializing